 - Effective Date of a License

-- Placing a Professional License on Inactive Status
+- Placing a Professional License in Inactive Status

 - Name Change Request

-- Verification of an Active or Expired License / Letter of Good Standing
+- Verification of an Active or Expired Educator License / Letter of Good Standing

 Effective Date of a License

-The effective date of the license is the date on which an application is complete and CDE is ready to act on the application.
-Therefore, if an applicant submits an incomplete application, or if CDE has not received the applicant's background checks, the application will not be evaluated and a corresponding license or authorization will not be effective until that information has been provided and approved.
-CDE does not backdate certificates for any reason other than our own error.
-This includes the submission of official transcripts showing that a degree has been conferred.
+The effective date shown on a license or authorization is the date on which an application for that credential was determined "complete" and CDE was able to finalize the evaluation of the application.
+Therefore, if an applicant submits an incomplete application, if CDE has not received the applicant's background checks or if the application needs first to be cleared by our enforcement team, the application will not be evaluated and a corresponding license or authorization will not be effective until that information has been provided and approved.
+CDE does not backdate or alter the dates on certificates for any reason other than an error on its part.

-While on inactive status, though the expiration date of a professional license shall be suspended, the online credential verification will show an expiration date which will be the date we received your inactivation request.
-When you submit an application to return the professional license to active status, it shall be issued for the period remaining on the license as of the date of inactivation.
-Please note that per statute, while your professional license is on inactive status, you shall be deemed to not hold that professional license.
+While on inactive status, while the expiration date of a professional license shall be suspended, the online credential verification's expiration date will reflect the date we received your inactivation request.
+Upon submission of an application to return the professional license to "active" status, it shall be issued for the number of days remaining on the license as of the date of inactivation.
+Please note: Per state statute, while your professional license is on inactive status, you shall be deemed as not holding that professional license.

 Name Change Request

 To change the name on your license, log in to COOL, select "My Profile" and select the "Change My Name" link below your name to complete a brief application with a copy of a valid government-issued photo id that reflects your new name: